 I have a problem with the terms associated with a prostitute: Bitch and whore.
 Sure, some prostitutes possess those qualities, but so can any woman.
 Essentially, a prostitute and whore are two different things, but are often confused as the same thing, with the same meaning.
+The terms are further problematic since they are so vague, and can be interpreted differently.

 In my view, despite the view of society, a prostitute is much more dignified than a gold digger.
 A gold digger searches around for rich wealthy men, promising them love and affection, hoping to get hands on their wealth in an indirect manner.
 However, one must not judge even a gold digger — a lot of these girls start this type of lifestyle from a history of neglect.